 It’s pretty safe to say that Tony Curtis’ annoyance with Marilyn’s behavior on set at least in part sparked his infamously cruel comment that kissing her was “like kissing Hitler.”

 Yes, he actually said that.

-Tony later said that his comment was mostly made out of his annoyance at even being asked such a silly question:
+Tony later insisted that his comment was mostly made out of irritation at even being asked such a silly question: